Wine Travel

 Best Champagne Wine Tour: Small-Group Moët & Chandon Champagne Tour

 Champagne and opulence often go hand in hand, which is exactly what you’ll get on this full-day tour starting in Paris.
-From abbeys to châteaux to boutique vineyards, you’ll have a luxury champagne wine tour at Moët & Chandon House, complete with, of course, champagne tastings Book this full-day Moët & Chandon champagne tour from Paris
+From abbeys to châteaux to boutique vineyards, you’ll have a luxury champagne wine tour at a prestigious champagne house such as Moët & Chandon or Mercier, complete with champagne tastings Book this full-day champagne tour from Paris

 Other Wine Tours in the Champagne Wine Region

-And there you have it, our quick guide to the best wine regions in France to visit and our top tips to enjoy the best wine tasting in France.
+And there you have it, our quick guide to the best wine regions in France to visit and the best wine tours for each one.

 Click here to read other Wine Travel Posts